New College, Durham (17th century): Dissolution

 A further petition was made to Cromwell in 1658 for degree-awarding powers, but nothing was done before he died in September 1658, and was succeeded by his son, Richard Cromwell.

 In 1659 the universities of Oxford and Cambridge petitioned Richard Cromwell against the foundation of a third university, and especially against any grant of degree-awarding powers.
 The college was also opposed by George Fox and other Quakers as being an institute designed to prepare ministers.
 According to Fowler, "on April 22 [Richard Cromwell] directed that a grant which had been drawn up to make the College a University should not be sealed until further order".

 The restoration of the monarchy in 1660 saw the cathedral chapter re-established and Durham College closed.
 However, the cause of education was not wholly forgotten, for Bishop John Cosin established his library on Palace Green a few years later, in 1669.

 Legacy

 In the 1950s it was suggested that a college at Durham University might be named after Cromwell, in honour of his role as (according to Christopher Hill) 'the man who created a University in Durham three hundred years earlier'.
-However this suggestion was met by 'astonishingly fierce opposition', affecting a compromise with the proposed college coming to be called Grey College.
+However this suggestion was met by 'astonishingly fierce opposition', and the name Grey College was instead chosen by a single vote.